 What is String Project?

-UNT String Project is a low-cost community music program that offers Suzuki-based instruction in string instruments (violin, viola, cello, double bass) for students in 2nd through 12th grade.
-Students in Levels 1 and 2 attend a group class and a private or small pod lesson each week.
-Pre-Orchestra and Youth Orchestras attend a once a week rehearsal with the option of a private lesson each week.
-String Project is a teacher-training program, all classes are taught by high-level musicians.
+UNT String Project is a low-cost community music program that offers Suzuki-based instruction in string instruments (violin, viola, cello, double bass, and harp).
+Students in Levels 1, 2, and pre-orchestra attend two group classes each week.
+Parent/Child Beginners, Youth Orchestra and Eclectic Styles attend a once a week rehearsal.
+All levels offer an optional private lesson package.
+String Project is a teacher-training program, all classes are supervised by a master teacher.

 What is String Project's mission?